Baphomet42/Data-Packs/README.md

 + *Portal Guns*
     + Each player can set 2 linked portals
     + Portals physics carry over momentum
-    + Portals must be placed on 3x3 quartz blocks (not smooth quartz) and work in all 6 main directions
+    + Portals must be placed on 3x3 quartz blocks (not smooth quartz) and work on all 6 block faces
 + *Weighted Cubes*
     + Storage and Companion cubes essential for button-based testing
+    + Discouragement Redirection cube to move lasers
+    + Click to grab, click again to drop
+    + Can be stacked and climbed
 + *Sentry Turret*
-    + Shoots players in survival
+    + Shoots players in survival (and villagers)
-    + Deactivates when grabbed and dropped
+    + Deactivates when grabbed and dropped on its back, or when hit by a cube
+    + Use `Change Skin Tool` to cycle between 10+ custom skins
+    + Use `Cycle Type` tool to revive a deactivated turret
 + *Aerial Faith Plate*
     + Send anything flying through the air
     + Rotate with rotate tool